Il Capo dei Capi: Second episode (1963–1969)

 The full Corleonesi Clan (Luciano Liggio, Totò Riina, Bernardo Provenzano, Calogero Bagarella and Luciano Maino) prepare to go to Palermo for a 'business conversation' with Salvatore La Barbera and Vito Ciancimino.
-As soon as they arrive, they begin straight away to demand respect: first killing a butcher who is late in paying for a load of clandestine meat, then killing an accountant who had paid protection to the wrong family.
+As soon as they arrive, they begin straight away to demand respect: first killing a butcher who is late in paying for a load of clandestine meat, then killing an accountant who had paid protection to the wrong crime family.
 One evening, while the Corleonesi are in a night club (where Maino meets a girl, Maria Nigro) Salvatore La Barbera is kidnapped and killed by Michele Cavataio.
 All the other mafiosi in La Barbera's clan flee from Palermo.

 Back in Corleone, Totò's relationship with Ninetta Bagarella strengthens.
 Biagio discovers from Teresa that word has it that Riina will be at Ninetta's one evening, and organizes a search.
 Nevertheless, Totò manages to hide both himself and his friend Calogero, and neither are caught.
 Totò promises to Ninetta not to enact revenge on Teresa for the betrayal, but she tells him that she had already decided to break all links to her friend, rather to continue her relationship in secret with him.

-On 30 June 1963, in the Ciaculli quarter of Palermo, a police officer notices a parked Alfa Giulietta.
+On June 30, 1963, in the Ciaculli quarter of Palermo, a carabinieri officer notices a parked Alfa Giulietta.
 Unaware that the car is packed with explosives, an officer opens the boot which triggers the bomb inside which kills seven people.
 This leads to many arrests, with many other mafiosi, including the Corleonesi, going into hiding.
-Maino refuses to do so, preferring to stay in Palermo with his girlfriend.
+Maino refuses to do so, preferring to stay in Palermo with his girlfriend Maria.
 While fleeing from Corleone, Totò and Calogero are stopped by a police patrol.
 Calogero manages to escape but Totò is arrested; he attempts to provide forged identity documents but these fail when he is recognized by Biagio.

 A few days later, Biagio tells Teresa (who has just graduated) that Riina has been caught, and that the two can marry without threat.
 At the same time, an eavesdropping Ninetta (also recently graduated) overhears everything.
 Schirò goes to the parents of Teresa to ask her hand in marriage and, after an awkward conversation with her father, is given their blessing.

 Meanwhile, Maria, Maino's girlfriend, discovers his hidden life via the newspapers, and convinces him to go to the police.
 He tells Judge Cesare Terranova everything he knows about the Corleonesi.
-Shortly after, Luciano Liggio too is arrested by Commissario Mangano and Schirò, discovered hiding in the wardrobe of Leoluchina Sorisi, the ex-girlfriend of the murdered Placido Rizzotto.
+Shortly after, Luciano Liggio too is arrested by commissioner Mangano and Schirò, discovered hiding in the wardrobe of Leoluchina Sorisi, the ex-girlfriend of the murdered Placido Rizzotto.

-The Bari trial begins, and Maino stands as witness, pointing directly Totò and his companions, and testifying to all of their murders.
+The Bari trial begins, and Maino stands as witness, pointing directly at Totò and his companions, and testifying to all of their murders.
 Despite this concrete proof, Liggio, Riina and the other convicts are released thanks to a lack of evidence - the jury had been threatened.
 A few days after the trial, Luciano Maino is found hanging at his home.